Item - 2025.PH21.3

 Tracking Status

-• This item will be considered by Planning and Housing Committee on May 8, 2025.
-It will be considered by City Council on May 21, 22 and 23, 2025, subject to the actions of the Planning and Housing Committee.
+- This item was considered by Planning and Housing Committee on May 8, 2025 and was adopted with amendments.
+It will be considered by City Council on May 21 and 22, 2025.

 PH21.3 - Development Application Fee Review

-1. City Council amend the City of Toronto Municipal Code, Chapter 441, Fees and Charges, Appendix C - Schedule 13, effective July 1, 2025, substantially in accordance with the revised fee schedule as found in Attachment 1 to this report.
+1. City Council amend City of Toronto Municipal Code Chapter 441, Fees and Charges, Appendix C - Schedule 13, effective July 1, 2025, substantially in accordance with the revised fee schedule as found in Attachment 1 to the report (April 24, 2025) from the Deputy City Manager, Development and Growth Services, with the following additional amendment:

-2. City Council request the Chief Planner and Executive Director, City Planning, in consultation with the Executive Director, Development Review Division, to include any recommendations related to Minor Variance and Consent application fees, in accordance with the approach identified in the 2024 Operating Budget for City Planning, in a report on the Committee of Adjustment Service Delivery Model Review in Q3 2025.
+2. City Council request the Chief Planner and Executive Director, City Planning, in consultation with the Executive Director, Development Review, to include any recommendations related to Minor Variance and Consent application fees, in accordance with the approach identified in the 2024 Operating Budget for City Planning, in a report on the Committee of Adjustment Service Delivery Model Review in the third quarter of 2025.

-3. City Council request the Executive Director, Development Review Division, to undertake a comprehensive review of the Site Plan Control application review process and report back to Council by Q3 2026 with an updated service standard and fee schedule for Site Plan Control applications.
+3. City Council request the Executive Director, Development Review, to undertake a comprehensive review of the Site Plan Control application review process and report back to City Council by the third quarter of 2026 with an updated service standard and fee schedule for Site Plan Control applications.

-4. City Council authorize the Executive Director, Development Review Division, to implement an Application Fee Policy, effective July 1, 2025, substantially in accordance with Attachment 10 to this report.
+4. City Council authorize the Executive Director, Development Review, to implement an Application Fee Policy, effective July 1, 2025, substantially in accordance with Attachment 10 to the report (April 24, 2025) from the Deputy City Manager, Development and Growth Services.

 5. City Council authorize the City Solicitor to introduce the necessary Bills to give effect to City Council’s decision.